Tornado hits Jonesboro, Ark., damaging businesses, mall, homes

 JONESBORO, Ark.
-(KAIT) - Jonesboro Mayor Harold Perrin has issued a citywide curfew for 7 p.m. after a tornado tour through the Craighead County town, damaging multiple businesses and homes.
+(KAIT) - Jonesboro Mayor Harold Perrin has issued a citywide curfew for 7 p.m. after a tornado tore through the Craighead County town, damaging multiple businesses and homes.

 A tornado cut through the Jonesboro area Saturday afternoon.
 (Source: KAIT)